bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Having a central bank to not having a central bank, right?
 Like, and, and, you know, like it's more akin to Fedwire.
 Hey, great.
-We can now send each other a million dollars for like reasonable fees and nobody can stop us, Right?
+We can now send each other a million dollars for like reasonable fees and nobody can stop us.
 Now we can't buy coffee on Bayes layer as people are, I don't know, somehow people are surprised that the fees are going to be high, you know, like sure it's the DGN right now who are clogging up the pipes, but like soon is going to be just the population of the world, Right?
 And Lightning is like fully dependent on base layer, right?
 So there is also a scaling limit to Lightning as is.
 I mean, you know, maybe you guys can educate me on like very cool things on how we can do things better and more scalable, but Lightning, Yeah, we're going to get there.